parthabits/distilbert-finetuning/README.md

 ## Dependencies
 The following Python packages are required for running the project:

-pip install transformers datasets evaluate accelerate peft
+transformers
+datasets
+evaluate
+accelerate
+peft

 ## Dataset
 We are using the IMDb dataset from Hugging Face's datasets library.
 This dataset contains 25,000 training and 25,000 test samples of movie reviews with binary sentiment labels (positive/negative).